CBR test alcohol use for Psychiatrist

 The margin between upper limit normal and cut-off point can be considered a kind of "gray area".
 This margin includes both the biological distribution within a person and the differences between laboratories.
 Above the cut-off point it can be said with 95% certainty that a single measured CDT result no longer belongs to the results of a group of normal people.
 Each method has its own upper limit and cut-off point.
 Therefore pay attention to which method was used to measure CDT.

-As confirmatory (or confirmation) study, only the HPLC method according to Helander is the appropriate method.
+As confirmation (or confirmation) studies, only the HPLC method according to Helander is the method of choice.